tskit-dev/tutorials/_sources/getting_started.md

 sequence.
 This process underlies many tree sequence algorithms, including those we'll encounter later in this tutorial for calculating {ref}`population genetic statistics<tskit:sec_stats>`.
-To iterate over your own tree sequence you can use {meth}`TreeSequence.trees`.
+To iterate over a tree sequence you can use {meth}`TreeSequence.trees`.

 ```{code-cell} ipython3